Restricting access and delegating administration with Role-Based Access Control

 Migrating from versions prior to 5.42

 In version 5.42 of the Role-Based Access Control Plugin, CloudBees moved RBAC configurations from the config.xml file to a new file named nectar-rbac.xml.
-Migration data is now spread across multiple plugins, and if all of the plugins are not upgraded at the same time as the RBAC plugin, the RBAC migration may not be completed successfully.
+Migration data is now spread across multiple plugins, and if all the plugins are not upgraded at the same time as the RBAC plugin, the RBAC migration may not be completed successfully.

-If you upgrade plugins using the Beekeeper Upgrade Assistant, and you selected Allow automatic upgrades of plugins on restart, all of the plugins are upgraded at the same time and the migration to version 5.42 is successful.
+If you upgrade plugins using the Beekeeper Upgrade Assistant, and you selected Allow automatic upgrades of plugins on restart, all the plugins are upgraded at the same time and the migration to version 5.42 is successful.

 However, if you manually upgraded the RBAC plugin to version 5.42 without upgrading the following plugins, the upgrade may not be complete: